gofrontier-com/sheriff/README.rst

 Configuration of role management policies is managed via YAML files per role.
 Role configuration files reference one or more rulesets at the required scopes.
+Rulesets referenced under ``default`` will apply to all scopes unless overridden by a ruleset at an exact scope.

 .. note::
   Please note that role management policies are **not** inherited from parent scopes.
   This is by design in Microsoft Entra PIM and cannot be changed.
-Overriding the default role management policy for a given role at a particular scope must be done by referencing one or more rulesets at that exact scope.
+Overriding the default role management policy for a given role at a particular scope must be done by referencing one or more rulesets either at the exact scope required, or as ``default``.

 ``policies/<role name>.yml``

 .. code:: yaml

   ---
+  default:
+    - rulesetName: <ruleset name>
+    ...
   subscription:
     - rulesetName: <ruleset name>
     ...